Jordan profile - Timeline

 King Hussein dies

-1999 February - King Hussein dies.
-More than 50 heads of state attend his funeral.
-His eldest son Crown Prince Abdullah succeeds to the throne.
+1999 February - King Hussein dies, his eldest son Crown Prince Abdullah succeeds to the throne.

 2000 September - A military court sentences six men to death for plotting attacks against Israeli and US targets.

 2001 March - King Abdullah and presidents Bashar al-Assad of Syria and Hosni Mubarak of Egypt inaugurate a $300m (£207m) electricity line linking the grids of the three countries.

 2002 January - Riots erupt in the southern town of Maan, the worst public disturbances in more than three years, following the death of a youth in custody.

 2002 September - Jordan and Israel agree on a plan to pipe water from the Red Sea to the shrinking Dead Sea.
 The project, costing $800m, is the two nations' biggest joint venture to date.

 2002 October - Senior US diplomat Laurence Foley is gunned down outside his home in Amman by al-Qaeda fighters, in the first assassination of a Western diplomat in Jordan.
 Scores of political activists are rounded up.